NTNU-IE-IIR/prosjekt-wargames-2022-nokacper24/README.md

 		- Save army to file

 *The description does not cover all use cases, more details on the diagram itself*

-Application gives reasonable feedback to the user when errors occur.
-For example, detailed information when a "corrupt" file is being loaded.
+The application gives reasonable feedback to the user when errors occur.
+For instance, when a "corrupt" file is being loaded, it displays a detailed error dialog.
 ![corrupt file](/images/corruptfile.png)
 ![file error dialog](/images/fileerrordialog.png)